JannieI/canvas-workstation-V3/src/app/roadmap.md

         Filter:
             - add timeUnit & date
-            - multiple filters, see Voyager
             - WARN if (range & type != number)  (oneOf & type != string)

-        Scale/Axis (later):
-            - rangeStep
-            - remove X and Y and Color totally (not only title) ~ null
-            - domain
-            - clip: true
-            - colour
-            - range
-            - Legend: more fields like orient, fill, color, padding

         BACK/FORWARD BUTTONS:
-            - can navigate to previous specs
-            - per layer?
-            - store all input fields in {} / store whole Widget ?
-            - show < and > arrows to navigate, if still records left to left or right
-            - click arrow: load new fields, show graph
             - complexities: what about filtering, DS changes?

         EASY EDITOR: